-In 2024, KMG Group's energy consumption in the upstream sector averaged at 2.55 GJ per tonne of hydrocarbon production, still 70% above the IOGP average for 2023, i.e. 1.5 GJ per tonne of hydrocarbon production.
+In 2024, KMG Group's energy consumption in the upstream sector averaged at 2.55 GJ per tonne of hydrocarbon production, still 70% above the International Association of Oil & Gas Producers (IOGP) average for 2023, i.e. 1.5 GJ per tonne of hydrocarbon production.

-KMG Group's average does not reflect the status quo because of a severe distortion owing to high energy intensities at Ozenmunaigas and Karazhanbasmunai.
-Karazhanbasmunai's energy consumption per tonne of produced hydrocarbons is five times higher than the IOGP global average, as production at the Karazhanbas field requires the use of steam and hot water to displace oil from subsoil reservoirs.
-Ozenmunaigas's energy consumption per tonne of hydrocarbons produced is more than two times higher than the IOGP global average due to high dissolved paraffin concentrations and the rheological properties of oil, which means that it needs to be heated during production and transportation in both winter and summer.
+KMG Group's average does not reflect the status quo because of a severe distortion owing to high energy intensities at OMG and KBM.
+KBM's energy consumption per tonne of produced hydrocarbons is five times higher than the IOGP global average, as production at the Karazhanbas field requires the use of steam and hot water to displace oil from subsoil reservoirs.
+OMG's energy consumption per tonne of hydrocarbons produced is more than two times higher than the IOGP global average due to high dissolved paraffin concentrations and the rheological properties of oil, which means that it needs to be heated during production and transportation in both winter and summer.